akikuno/TBA-2022-11-08/README.md

 # TBA-20221108

-Hands-on materials for the November 8, 2022 Tsukuba Bioinformatics Assembly (TBA).
+These are Hands-on materials for November 8, 2022, Tsukuba Bioinformatics Assembly (TBA).

 # Aim